oilandrust/portfolio-psy/portfolio/en/Interests/Relational and Somatic Practices.md

 They are interesting for me not only because they have brought me in my process of maturity and healing, but also because they have the potential to transform how we are in relationship in society and bring out certain relational qualities from the closed frame of psychotherapy.
 They are also for me a playground to practice my relational and therapeutic skills.

-My goal here is not to describe these practices precisely but to give a taste of 3 main practices: Circling, Authentic Relating and finally somatic practices which encompass a variety of practices.
+My goal here is not to describe these practices precisely but to give a taste of 3 main practices: Circling (BENETEAU, 2021), Authentic Relating (Kestano, 2022) or Authentic Relations and finally somatic practices which encompass a variety of practices.

 ### Circling, relational mindfulness